Sebanisu/OpenVIII_CPP_WIP/raw_docs/source/tim.md

 | 8              | 2            | Width       |
 | 10             | 2            | Height      |

-In some cases, game developers and graphic artists exploited the unused space in the Color Look-Up Table ([CLUT](#clut)) to store additional palette colors.
-For example, while a standard `4-bit` color palette would only require `16` colors, they could utilize all `256` available colors by storing multiple `16-color` palettes in a row.
-To properly read and display these additional colors, you would need to override the default [CLUT](#clut) row and column settings.

 ## CLUT

 Contains a Sub Header at the start of this section.
 Total Size: `Sub_Header.length` bytes.
 This section might not exist in the file.
 This contains the `16-bit` values of colors organized in cols and rows.
-In some cases, developers may use the unused space in the [CLUT](#clut) to store additional palette colors.
+In some cases, game developers and graphic artists exploited the unused space in the Color Look-Up Table ([CLUT](#clut)) to store additional palette colors.
+For example, while a standard `4-bit` color palette would only require `16` colors, they could utilize all `256` available colors by storing multiple `16-color` palettes in a row.
+To properly read and display these additional colors, you would need to override the default [CLUT](#clut) row and column settings.

 ## Image Data